Finlay-K/IA_Individual/project/README.md

 Now, VS Code will use the virtual environment set up

+### Running the benchmark_forensic_AI file
+To run this file, within the project directory use one of the following commands:

+cd project
+To simply run:

+python benchmark_forensic_AI.py

 ### Example: Dry Run
 ### (user must copy in their own directory path)
 ```bash